 ‘I suppose you would at some point need to move on.’

-Right, and to move on I would have to let the blame and anger go.
+Right, and to move on I would have to at some point let the blame and anger go.
 When that moment does come, when I am finally ready to make that choice, that’s the time to acknowledge to myself that I create my emotions.

 Q. ‘Mark, when my cat was run over I was pretty upset.
 Are you saying Booger’s death didn’t upset me?’